100 Notable alumni of

 -

 Josef Kriehuber was an Austrian lithographer and painter, notable for the high quality of his lithographic portraits.
-A prolific yet meticulous artist, he made numerous portraits for nobility, well-known personalities, and government officials.
+A prolific yet meticulous artist, he made numerous portraits of near-photographic detail for nobility, well-known personalities, and government officials.
 Josef Kriehuber left more than 3000 lithographs, with portraits of many people including some of the most illustrious figures of mid-19th century Central Europe.

 -